Slayter Creek Park

 Natural Springs Park is just south of West White Street (FM 455), behind Brookshire’s and Rattan Elementary school.
 Primary access to the park is off West White Street just east of AutoZone.
 The site includes a natural spring that feeds a small man-made pond.
 The area around the spring and pond is heavily wooded.
 A large open area is located along the west side of the tract, providing lots of room for flying kites, playing with Frisbees, and other passive recreational activities.
 While the majority of the park will remain in its natural state, amenities will include walking trails (with three bridges), picnic tables, benches, and a fishing pier at the pond.
 Future phases of the park will involve the construction of more trails, a permanent parking area, and possibly a dog park.
 This park provides a unique recreational experience.

 Sherley Park is located at the corner of Sherley Ave. and 4th Street.
-The park features a baseball field where the youth league traditionally plays.
+This location is the proposed location for the restored Anna Train Depot.

 Johnson Park is located just east of Sherley Ave. at 1st street.
 The park features 2 softball fields where the youth league traditionally plays and a playground.